Wojciech Jaruzelski: Military service and early political career

+Active service

 Jaruzelski was selected by the Soviet authorities for enrollment into the Soviet Officer Training School.
-During his time in the Kazakh Republic, Jaruzelski wanted to join the non-Soviet controlled Polish exile army led by Władysław Anders, but in 1943, by which time the Soviet Union was fighting in Europe against Germany in the Eastern Front, he joined the Polish army units being formed under Soviet command.
+During his time in the Kazakh Soviet Socialist Republic, Jaruzelski wanted to join the non-Soviet controlled Polish exile army led by Władysław Anders, but in 1943, by which time the Soviet Union was fighting in Europe against Germany in the Eastern Front, he joined the Polish army units being formed under Soviet command.
 He served in this Soviet-controlled First Polish Army during the war.
 He participated in the 1945 Soviet military takeover of Warsaw and the Battle of Berlin.
 By the time the war ended that year, he had gained the rank of lieutenant.
-He "further credited himself in Soviet eyes" by engaging in combat against the non-Communist Polish Home Army, from 1945 to 1947.
+On 1 July 1945 he crossed the Lusatian Neisse back into Poland.

+On 5 July 1945, as a result of the Polish-Czechoslovak border conflicts, the regiment in which he served received an order to defend a 107 kilometres long part of the border from Racibórz to Racławice Śląskie.
+The regiment was stationed in Głubczyce and on 3 August of the same year, he was selected as a military commandant of the city.

+In the initial post-war years, he engaged in counterinsurgent warfare against formerly Nazi-allied Ukrainian Insurgent Army (UPA) and anti-communist "cursed soldiers".
+In 1946, he took part in the reinforcement of the government forces during the famous Attack on Hrubieszów by the UPA and cursed soldiers.
+Anti-communist historian Sławomir Cenckiewicz identifies that around 70% of Jaruzelski's military engagements in this period were against the UPA, whereas 30% were against the National Armed Forces.
 After the end of the war, Jaruzelski graduated from the Polish Higher Infantry School and then from the General Staff Academy.

+Jaruzelski retired from the army on 31 January 1991, at the age of 67.

+Early political career

 He joined Poland's Communist party, the Polish United Workers' Party, in 1948 and became an informant for the Soviet supervised Main Directorate of Information of the Polish Army using the cover name Wolski.
-In the initial post-war years, he was among those who fought the Polish anti-Communists ("cursed soldiers") in the Świętokrzyskie region.
-A BBC News profile of Jaruzelski states that his career "took off after the departure [from Poland] in 1956 of Polish-born Soviet Marshal, Konstantin Rokossovsky", who had been Poland's Commander in Chief and Minister of Defence.
-Jaruzelski was elected to be a member of the Central Committee of the Polish United Workers' Party and became the Chief Political Officer of the Polish armed forces in 1960, its chief of staff in 1964; and Polish Minister of Defence in 1968, succeeding in the latter post Marshal Marian Spychalski persecuted in the years 1948-1956, albeit without the rank.
+A BBC News profile of Jaruzelski states that his career "took off after the departure [from Poland] in 1956 of Polish-born Soviet Marshal, Konstantin Rokossovsky", who had been Poland's Commander-in-chief and Minister of Defence.
+Jaruzelski was elected to be a member of the Central Committee of the Polish United Workers' Party and became the Chief Political Officer of the Polish armed forces in 1960, its chief of staff in 1964; and Polish Minister of Defence in 1968, succeeding in the latter post Marshal Marian Spychalski.